Tattletail: The Kaleidoscope DLC

 In the free Kaleidoscope DLC, the player awakens on Christmas Day to find their present, a purple Baby Talking Tattletail.
-However, it looks slightly different, talks in a boring monotonous voice and then glitches out.
+However, it looks slightly different, talks in a boring monotonous voice, and then glitches out.
 At the front door, the player finds a package and an anonymous letter claiming that Tattletail "wasn't like this" and "this isn't how it happened at all".
 The player then gradually remembers one night back and has to play through each night again in reverse order with the events and circumstances of the nights being similar, except Mama is now a friendly and caring character.
 Each night "ends" with a letter explaining that something went wrong, and the final letter explains that a place called the Kaleidoscope, where all memories are stored, is what is causing the changes.
 The player is then offered the choice to either go back to bed or enter the dangerous Kaleidoscope.
 Going to the Kaleidoscope results in the "good" ending in which the player will retrieve their memories.
 Going to bed results in the "bad" ending in which Tattletail will stay boring forever.

 In the Kaleidoscope, the environment looks like a glitched, warped version of the house lit in a bluish tint.
 The player eventually finds a VHS tape with a letter saying that it must be played to restore the player's memories; it contains a slightly different version of the Tattletail TV advert with 2 glitches.
 Once the tape is played, night one is repeated, with Tattletail restored to its cheery self; and Mama restored to its aggressive self.
-As the player is about to wrap Tattletail back up, it tells a joke, but is interrupted by Mama and the player is transported back to the Kaleidoscope.
+As the player is about to wrap Tattletail back up, it tells a joke but is interrupted by Mama, and the player is transported back to the Kaleidoscope.

 The player must then traverse back to the entrance of the Kaleidoscope without being killed by Mama.
 After escaping, the player wakes up on Christmas Day again and opens the gift.
 Once it is open, Tattletail gives the player a present with a final letter that praises the player and tells the player to say Hi to Tattletail for them.
-Tattletail then tells another joke to the player by telling him "me love you!", ending the game.
+After Mama's grinding sound is heard, Tattletail then tells another joke to the player by telling them "me love you!", ending the game.

 Development

 The game was published under the name of the in-universe fictional toy company named Waygetter Electronics.
-In reality, the team is led by game designer Ben Esposito, and consists of character designer/co-developer Geneva Hodgson along with lead programmer Tom Astle.
-Cartoonist and later writer for OK K.O.!
+In reality, the team is led by game designer Ben Esposito, and consists of character designer/co-developer Geneva Hodgson along with lead programmer Tom Astle, Cartoonist and later writer for OK K.O.!
 Let's Be Heroes.
 Ryann Shannon also stars as the voice of Talking Tattletail while Hodgson voiced Mama.